Introduction (/docs)

 SMTP connection works with any email provider (Gmail, Outlook, Yahoo, or your business email).
 It connects directly to your email server just like any email app on your phone or computer.
 Your emails stay private and are processed entirely on your device.

-You can use the Gmail login to connect to your email.
+You can sign in with Google to connect to your email.
 You'll authenticate directly with Google, and you can revoke access anytime from your Google account settings.
 The authentication happens directly between the app and Google with no server in between, ensuring there's no way for us to read your email.

 ## Your email stays private